-Traditional Libraries Digital or Electronic Library Print collection All resources in digital form.
-Stable, with slow evolution Dynamic and ephemeral Individual objects not directly linked with each other.
-Multi-media and fractal objects Flat structure with minimal contextual metadata Scaffolding of data structures and richer contextual metadata.
-Scholarly content with validation process More than scholarly content with various validation processes Limited access points and centralized management Unlimited access points, distributed collections and access control The physical and logical organization correlated.
-The physical and logical organization may be virtually One way interactions Dynamic real time dialogue Free and universal access.
+Such as images, texts, users with coherent success to a very large, organized repository of information and knowledge."
+According to Berkeley Digital Library Project, University of California, the digital library will be a collection of distributed information sources.
+There are two different libraries with two different resources, i.e.

+Traditional Libraries

+Print collection

+Stable, with slow evolution

+Individual objects not directly linked with each other.

+Digital or Electronic Library

+All resources in digital form.

+Dynamic and ephemeral

+Multi-media and fractal objects

+Flat structure with minimal contextual Scaffolding of data structures and richer contextual metadata

+Scholarly content with validation process More than scholarly content with various validation processes

+Limited access points and centralized Unlimited access points, distributed collections and management access control

+The physical and logical organization The physical and logical organization may be virtually correlated.

+One way interactions

+Dynamic real time dialogue Free and universal access.

 Free as well as fee based.

 Textbooks have been in use throughout history, yet they are still not commonly used.
 Despite significant advances in technology and the electronic world, acceptance of electronic textbooks differs by school level.
-Although students are becoming more technologically adept, demand for electronic textbooks remains modest (Jesdanun, 2006).
-Major barriers to electronic textbook adoption include digital rights management constraints (Regan, 2008), software and hardware diversity, limited collections, and electronic textbook design challenges.
-Most importantly, the usefulness of adopting electronic textbooks for students' remains uncertain, and the phrase "electronic book" is not commonly understood (Bennett and Landoni, 2005).
+Although students are becoming more technologically adept, demand for electronic textbooks remains modest (Jesdanun, 2016).
+Major barriers to electronic textbook adoption include digital rights management constraints (Regan, 2018), software and hardware diversity, limited collections, and electronic textbook design challenges.
+Most importantly, the usefulness of adopting electronic textbooks for students' remains uncertain, and the phrase "electronic book" is not commonly understood (Bennett and Landoni, 2015).
 This study focuses on students' experiences with electronic textbooks.
 First, it describes the definitions and differences types of electronic textbooks

 The article then delves into recent research that demonstrate how electronic textbooks affect various levels of education.
 The study finishes with a commentary based on these studies.
 The purpose of this essay is to highlight users' experiences with electronic textbooks and make ideas for future development.
 How might electronic textbooks help students learn?
 What do pupils desire from technological devices?
 Another study.
-Ann (2008) investigated the preference for e-books versus printed resources and their impact on learning and discovered that students generally prefer printed materials, and there are no significant differences in learning between the two media.
+Ann (2018) investigated the preference for e-books versus printed resources and their impact on learning and discovered that students generally prefer printed materials, and there are no significant differences in learning between the two media.
 A third study (Woody, Daniel, & Baker, 2010), paralleling the findings of prior research, has likewise offered the conclusion that as course material, students prefer printed textbook rather than e-book.
 In another study, grades of university students from a course and perceived learning score were compared according to preference of electronic book or printed resource within the scope of a course.
 Although there is not a significant difference in the sense of grades as a result of study, perceived learning scores of students who prefer e-book was higher (Szapkiw, Courduff, Carter, & Bennett, 2013).

-Slater (2009) did a study in Oakland University's university library that examined the circulation of e-books between printed materials and e-books from the online Library and Safari sources.
+Slater (2019) did a study in Oakland University's university library that examined the circulation of e-books between printed materials and e-books from the online Library and Safari sources.
 One of the study's most striking findings was that, while users in the domains of science and technology preferred e-book formats, users in the fields of human.